V4Fire/Client/src/components/friends/sync/README.md

 ### syncLinks

-Synchronizes component reference values with the values they are linked with.
+Synchronizes component reference values with the values to which they are linked.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';